 See the recipe card at the bottom of the post for full instructions.

-• Mash bananas and eggs with a masher.
+1. Mash bananas and eggs with a potato masher.
 I first like to mash bananas and then whisk the eggs with the same masher.

-• Add whole wheat flour and stir gently until incorporated.
+3. Add whole wheat flour and stir gently with rubber spatula or wooden spoon until incorporated.
 Do not mix too much as bread might come out rubbery.
 Batter should be thicker than for pancakes.
+Transfer banana bread batter to a greased loaf pan.

-• Bake at 350 degrees F for about 1 hour.
+4. Bake at 350 degrees F for about 1 hour.
 Do not over bake and remove bread from the oven when toothpick inserted in the middle comes out clean.
-Let cool in the pan for 15 minutes and then further on a cooling rack.
+Let cool in the pan for 15 minutes and then further on a wire rack.

 Tips for Best Results